- Translator’s Notes

-“So, what you’re saying is, you take the money of people on the verge of going Baroque, and in exchange, you push them over the edge.”
-Ruby said this while throwing herself onto the sofa and thrashing her dainty legs around in the manner of a child.
+“So what you’re saying is, you get paid to take people on the verge of going Baroque and push them over the edge?”
+Ruby said, throwing herself onto the couch and thrashing her delicate legs back and forth like a child.

-“This medicine will allow you to speak without the need to inhale.”
+“This drug will allow you to speak without needing to inhale.”

 “Thank you.
-Yes, I can feel it becoming easier to speak.
-It’s just as I thought, Baroque Shops really are amazing.”
+Yes, it’s easier to talk now.
+As I thought, Baroque Shops are amazing.”

 “My name is Ami.”

-I booted up the computer on my desk.
-Underneath the desk, Ruby was curled up and wearing a broad grin on her face.
-She liked to hide here during customer visits and spy on what I was working on.
+I went to my desk and booted up the machine.
+Ruby was curled up under the desk, a broad grin on her face.
+It seemed she liked to hide under there and spy on my work while I had customers.

-“Without any warning, a white light will suddenly appear before me.
-Beyond the light are transparent doors, and beyond those doors lie multiple futures.
-I choose one door.
-The future I have chosen is the future that comes to pass.”
+“Without any warning, a white glow will appear before my eyes.
+Beyond the light are transparent doors, through which lay multiple futures.
+I choose one of the doors.
+Then the events of the future I have chosen become reality.”

 “With 100% certainty?”

-“Before I arrived here, I foresaw your face and this room.
+“Even before coming here, I foresaw your face and this room.
 I also saw the faces of two other men.
-I chose your face from amongst the three, as yours was the youngest and most apathetic.”
+I chose your face as it was the youngest and most apathetic.”

-“After I’ve made a choice, I can see what happened in the futures I didn’t choose.
-If I hadn’t ended up here with you, one of my futures was a happy one in which I came into possession of a songbird.
-I’m only ever able to make the worst choices.”
+“After I make my choice, I can see the other futures I didn’t choose.
+If I hadn’t come to you, I could have had a slightly happier future in which I got a songbird.
+I’m only ever able to choose the worst futures.”

-“Can you see the futures of people other than yourself?”
+“Do you have premonitions about people other than yourself?”

-Ami removed the blindfold she had formed with her hands and looked at me with the eyes of someone who saw things I could not.
+Ami’s hands dropped from her face.
+She looked at me with eyes which saw things I could not.

-Well, she certainly seemed to be more rational than the average Baroque.
-I printed out the finished story and handed it to Ami.
+Well, she was surprisingly rational for a Baroque.
+I printed out the completed story and handed it to Ami.

-“I am the sword that Maat wields in her right hand.
-I kill those who would defile Maat, purifying them.
-There is no scabbard to sheath this sword.
-Maat’s left hand holds a scale which always tilts slightly to the right, for while the sword has no heart, the pain the sword carries is-”
+[I am the sword that Maat wields in her right hand.
+It kills all who would defile Maat, purifying them.
+There is no scabbard worthy to sheath this sword.
+Swords have no hearts, and yet the scale Maat carries in her other hand tilts slightly to the right due to the sword’s pain weighing on it…]

-“She’s the Egyptian Goddess that governs the laws of reality.”
+“The Egyptian goddess who governs the laws of reality.”

-Ami read the story many times over and nodded.
+Ami read the story several times over and nodded.

-“I’m very glad you were able to find it without incident.”
+“I’m glad we were able to find it without incident.”

 “Thank you very much.”

-“I only caught a glimpse of it, but that girl just now, her name’s Ami Tayura and she’s a TV star.”
+“I only caught a glimpse of that girl, but I’m sure she’s a famous TV star named Ami Tayura.”

 “Daytime television always appeals to nutcases like you.”

-Nine days later, a package from Ami arrived at my address.
+Nine days later, a small box from Ami arrived at my address.

-“It means that only foxes are cunning enough to pay heed to foresight.”
+“Because only foxes are sly enough to pay heed to foresight.”

 vol.1 "PRECOGNITION" END